Skip to Main Content

 Search Strategy

 Before you start looking for sources, think of your strategy.
 Just like you wouldn't hike in the woods without a compass or a map, you don't want to dive right into searching without a plan to guide you.
 There is a lot of information out there, and if you start looking for sources without a plan it's easy to become overwhelmed and frustrated.
 To have a successful search, be strategic.
+Try one of the worksheets linked below to help you plan out your search.

-Library Databases
+Databases

-About Databases
+General Databases

 CrossSearch

-CrossSearch is a one-stop search tool that searches most of the resources available through the library, including books, ebooks, research databases, e-journals, and open access collections.
-Think of it like the library version of Google - it searches in a lot of different places for a variety of sources.
-In one search, you might see results for academic journal articles, books in the library’s collection, films, newspaper articles, and more.
-This can be a good place to start if you want to see a broad scope of the resources available on your topic.
+CrossSearch looks in many different places and for many different types of sources.
+In one search, you might find results for academic journal articles, books in the library’s collection, films, newspaper articles, and more.
+This can be a good place to start if you want to find a broad scope of the resources available on your topic.
 However, because CrossSearch includes so many types of resources, you might find you need to filter these results more than you would in a more specific database.

 Library Catalog